balqui/prefscript/README.md

 recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used as such.

-Incomplete as of today, hence not pip-installable yet.
-Please download the source file `prefscript.py` from the `src` folder.
+Incomplete as of today, hence not pip-installable yet from PyPI hosting.
+Install it instead, within a virtual environment, with:
+`pip install --index-url https://test.pypi.org/simple/ --no-deps prefscript` Alternatively, download the source file `prefscript.py` from the `src` folder.
+Then, once within the Python interpreter, `from prefscript import PReFScript, cp` provides the class for storing the script functions and an access named `cp` to `cantorpairs` functions, like `cp.dp(8, 4)`.
+Working on all that just these days.

 ### Defining Partial Recursive Functions directly

-Each function in a PReFScript has associated a Gödel number (until it becomes too big) with the last operation used to construct it.
-Then it has as well a nickname, a comment, and code in various forms.
+Each function in a PReFScript has associated a Gödel number (until it becomes too big) and also the last operation used to construct it.
+Then it has as well a nickname, a comment, and various forms of code.

 The `define` method allows one to add new functions but I recommend the `dialog` method for a more amiable interface